-Last month, while preparing for our session on Amazon’s Accessibility, we discovered just how desirable it can be to have Alexa read to us.
-Amazon’s well known, much loved, voice assistant will read you the books in your Kindle or Audible library.
-All you have to do is ask.
+While researching Amazon’s Accessibility, we discovered just how desirable it can be to have Alexa read to us.
+Amazon’s well known, much loved, voice assistant will read Kindle ebooks with her voice or play Audible audiobooks, all you have to do is ask.

 Steven’s approach is a very good one…get it set up by the experts in-store, if you can.
 Amazon has 17 physical store locations currently.
 Click for locations.
-The Amazon Accessibility Customer Service Line (888-283-1678) can also help get everything set up and answer your questions.
+With limited access to stores during the COVID pandemic, another good option is to phone Amazon’s Accessibility Customer Service at 888-283-1678.
+They can help you make the purchase online and walk through the setup which requires entering a wifi password and Amazon account.

 The very same voice commands that control the reading on the tablet, do the same on an Amazon Echo speaker.
 Alexa can read Kindle books that are authorized for Text to Speech or Screen Reader Enabled.
 It seems the majority of books are eligible, just be sure to check before you buy a Kindle book.